 The spatial acquisition sequence, referred to as the pointing, acquisition, and tracking (PAT) sequence follows the PAT State Machine defined in [4].

-Requirement OCT-010: The OCT shall provide the pointing, acquisition, and tracking (PAT) functionality as defined in this section (2.1 Pointing, Acquisition, and Tracking (PAT)).
+Requirement OCT-010: The OCT shall provide the pointing, acquisition, and tracking (PAT) functionality as defined in this OCT Standard.

 2.1.1 PAT Introduction